gospel-desk/www.logstown.com/_posts/2024-11-18-lets-be-holy-together.md

 Making tents is good.
 Worshiping tents is bad.
 I want to worship God.
 I want to be holy.
 I want to be present to the people in front of me—physically in front of me.
-I want to love them and lay down my life for them.
+I want to love them and pour out my life for them.
 I'm bad at it and I want to get better every day.
 I want to sharpen and be sharpened, like iron.

 In the end, I want for us to present each other—by the power and grace of the